Wil-Don-Lon/Monte-Carlo-Blackjack/README.md

 ## Overview

 This project implements a complete blackjack environment with a tabular Monte Carlo control agent that learns optimal play through self-play.
 The application features multiple modes, including manual play, AI-assisted play with hints, live AI demonstrations, and batch simulation with statistical analysis.

-The terminal-based Jupyter notebook was created by Medhansh Sankaran, which was then adapted into a PyGame interface by William Donnell-Lonon.
+The project evolved from a command-line interface (CLI) implementation in Jupyter notebook by Medhansh Sankaran into a full-featured PyGame graphical interface by William Donnell-Lonon.
+The core Monte Carlo algorithm, blackjack environment, and agent logic remain faithful to the original implementation while adding rich visualizations and interactive features.

 ## Features